LarissaKiutty/LarissaKiutty/README.md

 ## Hey!
 How's it going?

 My name is Larissa.
-I'm a beginner in programming with the goal of becoming a fullstack developer.
+I'm a beginner in programming with the goal of becoming a fullstack developer. <br>
-Also, I'm a proud mom of three kittens hehe
+Also, I'm a proud mom of three kittens <br>
 Love music, fantasy books, and games!

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=LarissaKiutty&theme=transparent&bg_color=000&border_color=30A3DC&show_icons=true&icon_color=30A3DC&title_color=E94D5F&text_color=FFF)